JohnTigue/tigue.com/content/blog/server_love_less/index.md

-It is that time of year again: time to digest the implications of AWS re:Invent.
+It is that time of year again: time to digest the implications of AWS re:Invent announcements.
 In particular, there have been developments which eables thinking of cloud apps through a new lens which unifies Lambda serverless and Docker container based apps into one architectural plan.

 I've decided to use the term "server loveless architectures" as the label.
+This is obviously wordplay riffing off of "serverless" which has always been a lame name for a great suite of technologies.
+I try to build all my apps/solutions upon serverless technologies and the term for that is "serverless first."
+But what I discuss herein takes the focus off of serverless and simply noodles a design pattern for modern cloud native apps.

 As usually re:Invent involved many announcements on multiple fronts.
 This writing focuses on broad architectural implications for